18 ct Gold

 Zirconium is actually a light charcoal colour before it is exposed to intense heat.
 This then changes its appearance from grey to pitch black.
 It also transforms the feel of the metal into a lustrous ceramic-like compound.

 Compared to traditional wedding ring metals such as gold and platinum, black zirconium is generally more affordable.
 Nevertheless, black zirconium is more expensive than metals such as stainless steel and titanium.
-This relatively new and trendy jewellery metal is, therefore, an attractive middle-of-the-road price option for those couples working to a budget.
+This relatively new and trendy jewellery metal is, therefore, an attractive middle-of-the-road price option for those couples working on a budget.

 Black zirconium has only one major drawback and that is the fact that these wedding bands cannot be re-sized.
-Re-sizing wedding rings is a common phenomenon, particularly a few years down the road when middle-aged spread is likely to set in!
+Re-sizing wedding rings is a common phenomenon, particularly a few years down the road when the middle-aged spread is likely to set in!
 So, this disadvantage is something to seriously consider.

 A crafted black zirconium wedding ring

 For Gauteng couples on the brink of marriage, there is one stand-out jeweller who can craft you a special and individual black wedding band.
-With decades of experience, Francois Jewellers in Pretoria will assist you to create a unique back zirconium wedding band.
+With decades of experience, francois jewellers in Pretoria will assist you to create a unique back zirconium wedding band.